 SECOND LIEUTENANT BERNALDO “BERNARD” MARKO PERETTI; U.S. ARMY

-October 28, 1916 (Norwalk, CT) – June 18, 2006 (Leominster, MA); 89 years old
+DOB/DOD: October 28, 1916 (Norwalk, CT) – June 18, 2006 (Leominster, MA); 89 years old

-Married to Margaret A. Nash (1924-2002).
+MARITAL STATUS: Married to Margaret A. Nash (1924-2002).

+CHILDREN: One daughter, Deborah (1950-).
 One son, David M. (1949-).

-Entered the Army on June 30, 1940
+ENLISTMENT: June 30, 1940

-Retired on November 1, 1960, after over 20 years of service.
+RETIREMENT: November 1, 1960, after over 20 years of service.

 MOS: 1189, Forward Observer – Artillery; was also a Field Artillery Crewman and Field Artillery Chief.

-Born to Giovanni “John” P. (1879-1955) and Devota Dal Colla Peretti (1885-1939).
-Four brothers, John A. (1908-1985), Joseph P. (1919-1960), Edward (1922-), and Albert (1925-2010).
+FAMILY: Born to Giovanni “John” P. (1879-1955) and Devota Dal Colla Peretti (1885-1939).
+Four brothers, John A. (1908-1985), Joseph P. (1919-1960), Edward (1922-?), and Albert (1925-2010).
 Four sisters, Jennie Peretti Cocco (1911-1990), Rose Peretti Lavoie Makovy (1915-1975), Mildred Peretti Costabile (1919-1977), Josephine C. Peretti Carboni (1923-1994), and Anna Peretti Pecunia (1928-2019).

-Graduated from Norwalk High School in 1934.
+OTHER: Graduated from Norwalk High School in 1934.
+Served in World War II and the Korean War.

 Portrait contributed by daughter Deb Peretti.
 The photo was taken in 1954 when he was 38 years old.